inferiorhumanorgans/promptr/README.md

 The goal with `promptr` is to create a fancy prompt tool that has a somewhat narrow scope, sensible defaults, actionable error messages, reasonable documentation, is fast, fail-safe (who wants their prompt to disappear completely?), and easily configurable.

-To that end currently the only shell that's supported is [bash](https://www.gnu.org/software/bash/), and only on non-Windows platforms.
+To that end currently the only shell that's supported for now is [bash](https://www.gnu.org/software/bash/), and only on non-Windows platforms.

 Wait.
-What's powerline?
+What's [powerline](https://github.com/powerline/powerline)?
 A discussion for another time…

 ## Installation

 `promptr` is written in Rust.
-Until precompiled binaries are available a full-blown [Rust build environment](https://rustup.rs/) is required.  `promptr` is mostly tested against the nightly toolchain but should compile with stable as well.
+Until precompiled binaries are available, a full-blown [Rust build environment](https://rustup.rs/) is required.  `promptr` is mostly tested against the nightly toolchain but *should* compile with stable as well.
 No minimum supported Rust version has been determined although it's probably in the 1.40s.

 ### Features

 For those looking to slim things down a bit, the following segments can be disabled by disabling their respective [feature](https://doc.rust-lang.org/cargo/reference/features.html):

+* battery -> `segment-battery`
 * git -> `segment-git`
-* battery -> `segment-battery`
+* rvm -> `segment-rvm`

 ### Compilation